AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/bake_settings.md

 	-	The texture set for the **Radiance map** will contribute to baked lighting in the scene.
 Note that when baking, you can multiply the effect of the **Radiance map** by increasing the multiplier in th **Bake lightmaps** window.
 To generate radiance map for your scene use the Reflection Probe baking workflows.

 	-	The **Baked Diffuse Tint** and intensity settings adjust the color and brightness of the baked lightmaps and diffuse probes for all meshes in the scene.

+-	The **AO Reflection Occusion Intensity** and **AO Reflection Occlusion Falloff** settings control the intensity and falloff of how the light baked AO will occlude specular lighting.
+Adjust these values if the reflection is removing too much of contact shadows in your scene.

+-	The **AO Baked Diffuse Intensity** controls the intensity of which the light baked AO will apply to the diffuse lighting.
+Modify this value if you want more contribution to the diffuse lighting from your light baked AO.